-An employee's moving expenses may be paid by state funds only when:
+An employee's moving expenses may be paid from state funds only when:

-- A change of residence is deemed to be in the best interest of the college, such a change is required as a result of a promotion within the department or by a change in assignment involving a transfer of the employee for the advantage and convenience of the college.
-Moving expenses are not allowable for initial employment or if the employee requests the change.
-The Office of State Budget and Management (OSBM) has approved one exception to this rule.
-They have given Community Colleges blanket approval to use state funds to pay for moving expenses of new Community College Presidents when the President's household and personal goods weigh less than 15,000 pounds.
-Should the President's household and personal goods weigh 15,000 pounds or more, colleges must request permission from OSBM. - Requests must be approved by the college's board of trustees. - The move is accomplished within 90 days of approval.
-The college's board of trustees may approve an extension of an additional 90 days.
+- A change of residence is deemed to be in the best interest of the college if such a change is required as a result of a promotion within the department or by a change in assignment involving a transfer of the employee for the advantage and convenience of the college. - For existing employees, the new duty station is fifty (50) miles or more from the employee's most recent duty station or residence, whichever is closer to the new duty station.
+For new hires, the new duty station is fifty (50) miles or more from their current residence. - The state policy has been amended to allow moving expenses for new hires when it is determined that it is in the best interest of the State.
+This should be limited to difficult to fill positions and the need must be documented.
+If a college decides to allow such reimbursements, there must be an approved college policy to clearly define allowable conditions. - Community colleges may use state funds to pay for moving expenses of new presidents when the president's household and personal goods weigh less than 15,000 pounds.
+Should the president's household and personal goods weigh 15,000 pounds or more, see "Excess Weight Authorization" in the next section. - Requests for moving expenses for new hires other than presidents must be approved by the president of the college.
+Requests for moving expenses for new presidents must be approved by the college's board of trustees. - The move should be accomplished within 90 days of approval.
+The college's board of trustees may approve an extension of an additional 90 days. - No payment may be made from state funds for expedited service, space reservation, or other special or non-routine services by the carrier.